sciencehistory/kithe/README.md

 * Kithe view support generally assumes your app uses bootstrap 4, and uses [simple form](https://github.com/plataformatec/simple_form) configured with bootstrap settings.
 See https://github.com/plataformatec/simple_form#bootstrap

 * Specific additional pre-requisites/requirements can sometimes be found in individual feature docs.
 And include the Javascript from [cocoon](https://github.com/nathanvda/cocoon), for form support for repeatable-field editing forms.

+Note that at present kithe will end up forcing your app to use `:sql` [style schema dumps](https://guides.rubyonrails.org/v3.2.8/migrations.html#types-of-schema-dumps).
+We may try to fix this.

 ## To be done